fwupd/fwupd/plugins/ccgx/README.md

-# Cypress
+# Infineon Technologies

 ## Introduction

-This plugin can flash firmware on Cypress CCGx USB-C controller family of devices used in docks.
+This plugin can flash firmware on Infineon (previously Cypress) CCGx USB-C controller family of devices used in docks.

 ## Supported Protocols